sftcd/cs2014/assignments/assignment3/README.md

 But we'll look at it now anyway...

 		/*!
-		 * @breief our basic cs2094 coin type
+		 * @brief our basic cs2094 coin type
 		 *
 		 * This structure describes a cs2014 coin.
 		 * Fields are flattened as usual, lengths use network byte order.